Brynold/Leading-club-cases-Study/README.md

-Lending Club Case Study
+# Lending Club Case Study

 Assigment by Upgrad and IIIT-B

 The case study focuses on EDA mainly, to understand which parameters are major to detect whether a customer will default loan or not.
 Pesented a PPT to illustrate the major parameter to consider while giving loans along their data distributions.

 Contributors:
-Brynold.T
+* Brynold.T
-Tausif Khan
+* Tausif khan